neondatabase/website/content/docs/reference/cli-me.md

 ## The `me` command

-This command retrieves information about the current Neon CLI user.
+This command shows information about the current Neon CLI user.

 ### Usage